Phan Bội Châu: Vietnam during World War I

 By 1914, Phan was arrested by the Chinese authorities and thrown in jail on suspicion of helping rival Chinese authorities.
 The intervention of the Chinese minister for the army stopped them from killing him or handing him over to the French, but he was kept in prison for almost four years, until 1917.
 In prison he wrote many biographies, including his own, and other books.
 World War I began shortly thereafter.
 The country remained a member of the French Empire, and many Vietnamese fought in World War I. Numerous anti-colonial revolts occurred in Vietnam during the war, all easily suppressed by the French.

 While he was in prison, Phan organised some of his comrades to meet with the German government in Thailand.
 They donated a large amount of money and promised more if a spectacular action could be done in Vietnam against the French.
 The comrades attempted an action but failed completely, wasting all the money.
-After his release, Phan travelled to Beijing and to Japan, and then to various parts of China trying to get back into Vietnam.
+After his release, Phan traveled to Beijing and to Japan, and then to various parts of China trying to get back into Vietnam.
 When he eventually got to the border of Yunnan Province and Vietnam, he discovered that World War I was over and his plans of using it to help defeat the French were hopeless.
 Phan wandered around China for years after this without accomplishing anything significant.
 He pondered collaborating with the French, who were now ruled by the Socialist Party (France), and he wrote a booklet about why collaboration with the French would be good.
-He later changed his mind and blamed this thinking on Phan Ba Ngoc, who was assassinated by one of Phan's supporters for being a collaborator with the French.
+He later changed his mind and blamed this thinking on Phan Bá Ngọc, who was accused by Phan for being a collaborator with the French.

 Relations with the socialists

 At the start of 1921, Phan studied socialism and the Soviet Union in the hope of gaining assistance from the Soviet Union or socialist groups.
-He translated a book called "An Account of the Russian Revolution", by Fuse Katsuji, into Chinese.
-He then went to Beijing to meet with Soviet representatives Grigori Voitinsky and Lap.
-Lap said that the Soviet Union would educate, train, and pay for any Vietnamese students Phan wanted to send, provided they would engage in social revolution and teach socialism in Vietnam afterwards.
-Lap was keen to hear more about the political situation in Vietnam, since Phan was the first Vietnamese revolutionary to come into contact with them.
-Lap requested Phan write a book in English about the situation, but Phan was unable to do so as he spoke no English.
+He translated a book called "An Account of the Russian Revolution", by Tatsuji Fuse, into Chinese.
+He then went to Beijing to meet with Soviet representatives Grigori Voitinsky and Lạp tiên sinh.
+Lạp said that the Soviet Union would educate, train, and pay for any Vietnamese students Phan wanted to send, provided they would engage in social revolution and teach socialism in Vietnam afterwards.
+Lạp was keen to hear more about the political situation in Vietnam, since Phan was the first Vietnamese revolutionary to come into contact with them.
+Lạp requested Phan write a book in English about the situation, but Phan was unable to do so as he spoke no English.
+Later in life, Phan Bội Châu remarked that class struggle was unsuitable in Vietnam at that time and condemned those who exploited socialism to undermine unity and destroy the national spirit.